Atashnezhad/A_Data_Science_Project/README.md

 ## Suggestions

-- The grid search should be done on XGBoost algorithm to optimize the AUC results.
 - Combination of two or more algorithms can be used and the average estimations AUC can be evaluated to see if it improves the final results.